iporaitech/pwr2-docker/README.md

 To run this software you need to install [Docker](https://www.docker.com/) on your system.
 It is very simple and there are a lot of guides and tutorials out there on the Internet.

->NOTICE: this was only tested in Unix like OS (Mac OS X and Ubuntu) but with should run on Windows without major problems.
+>NOTICE: this was only tested in Unix like OS (Mac OS X and Ubuntu) but it should run on Windows without major problems.

 ## Usage Instructions